Treatment of Knee Pain

 How does knee pain develop?

-Like all types of joint pain, knee pain can appear either suddenly, with acute pain, or be chronic (long lasting).
-The most common cause of chronic knee pain and disability is osteoarthritis, although other forms of arthritis can be culprits as well, including rheumatoid arthritis, traumatic arthritis and gouty arthritis.
-Osteoarthritis afflicts most of us as we age, steadily wearing away the smooth and resilient cartilage that caps the ends of our long bones and is essential to normal joint function.
+Like all types of joint pain, knee pain can appear either suddenly or acutely, or it may go on for a while as chronic knee pain.
+The most common cause of chronic knee pain and disability is osteoarthritis.
+Other forms of arthritis can be culprits as well, including rheumatoid arthritis, traumatic arthritis and gouty arthritis.
+Osteoarthritis afflicts most of us as we age, steadily wearing away the smooth and resilient cartilage that caps the ends of our long bones and is essential for normal joint function.
 Other causes of knee pain include pseudogout, bursitis, tendonitis, sports injuries, degenerative joint disease and chondromalacia patellae.
 Referred pain, which occurs when a ligament injury or weakness in one part of the body causes pain in another part, may also be involved.